-How to Fight Skin Cancer with UV Light
+How to fight skin cancer with UV light

 The Early Bird Gets the Tan

-Early morning light has no UV but has balanced blue and red light frequencies.
-This type of light is excellent for building our callus.
+Early morning light has no UV, but has balanced blue and red light frequencies.

-The more IR-A/red light we get (noted as LED on the left) the less of a burn we get on our skin when we go into a stronger Sun with more UV.
+The more IR-A we get (noted as LED on the left) the less of a burn we get on our skin when we go into a stronger Sun with more UV.

 Sunscreen drains our energy